ocaml/RFCs/rfcs/modular_io.md

 This RFC proposes to update the stdlib's types `in_channel` and `out_channel` to make them user-definable and composable.

 Even though a lot of networked applications use lwt or async to achieve high levels of concurrency, classic blocking IO still has its uses.
-However, the standard OCaml channels suffer from some annoying limitations:
+However, the standard OCaml channels suffer from some painful limitations:

 - they cannot be created outside the stdlib, which means the only thing we can manipulate through them is sockets and other unix file descriptors.
 - they cannot be composed.
 In other languages [such as Go](https://golang.org/pkg/io/#Reader), one can write reader or writer combinators which transform the bytestream